-(backfilling and gang-scheduling separately) from the perspectives of responsiveness, slow down, fairness, and utilization.
+To summarize our observations, we have shown that the combined strategy of backfilling with gangscheduling (BGS) consistently outperforms the other strategies (backfilling and gang-scheduling separately) from the perspectives of responsiveness, slow down, fairness, and utilization.
 For BGS to realize this advantage, context switch cost must be kept low.
 We have shown BGS to be superior to BF over the entire spectrum of workloads when the context switch overhead is 1% or less of the time slice.

-5.4 Migration gang-scheduling (MGS)
+6.4 Migration gang-scheduling (MGS)

 We now analyze how gang-scheduling can be improved through the addition of migration capabilities.
-The process of migration embodies moving a job to any row in which there are enough free processors to execute that job (not just on the same columns).
-There are basically two options each time we attempt to migrate a job A from a source row r to a target row p (in either case, row p must have enough free nodes):
+The process of migration embodies moving a job to any row in which there are enough free processors to execute that job.
+There are basically two options each time we attempt to migrate a job A from a source row r to a target row p (in either case, row p must have enough nodes free):